threat-defuser/threat-defuser.org/content/results.md

 ### Scholarly presentations

+- Godzimirski, Jakub M. Understanding the contours of political warfare.
+Presentation of FLANKS 2 project findings to the NATO Political Committee; 2024-06-24.

 - Godzimirski, Jakub M. The Israel-Palestine Conflict - A new window of opportunity for Russian influence in the West?.
 Konkurrerende verdenssyn: Russlands potensiale for innflytelse i Europa etter 24.02.2022.

 - Godzimirski, Jakub M. Russia’s Political Warfare.
 Short Introduction.
 FLANKS 2 Seminar in Bucharest; 2024-05-22.